67hz/vim-lldb/README.md

 ### @TODOs

+* shorter commands can be ambiguous, e.g. Lb 89
+* fix arg separations for variadics, e.g. Lbreakpoint 83
+* clean up output in panes
+* allow custom theming and remove hard-coded styles
+* handle strings as non-bytes for Python3
 * better instructions for compiling Vim/Python/LLDB to work in harmony
 * check for vim/lldb python versions match before importing lldb
 * Look into term-debug and potential feature parity with gdb